mjwhitta/RedArmy/README.md

                          (default: 4444)
     --rshell=FILE        Use the specified rshell filename instead of rshell.html
+    --skip-validation    Disable TLS certificate validation (for use with self-signed certs)
     --tls                Use TLS
     -u, --update         Update git submodules before starting server
 ```